victorhph8/zTSkut/README.md

 feature_columns_ZT.txt
 ```

-These files define the trained model, the saved feature scaler, and the descriptor order expected by the neural network.
+These files define the trained model, the saved feature scaler and the descriptor order expected by the neural network.

 ---